SOM-Research/bigboss/README.md

 - Include the appropriate workflow files (e.g., `.github/workflows/comment-analyzer.yml`) in your repository.
 - Configure the actions with the necessary inputs to match your project's requirements.

-### **Benefits of Integration**

-By utilizing GitHub Actions, BigBOSS provides:
-- Real-time analysis of contributions and Code of Conduct files.
-- Automated feedback and moderation for comments.
-- Streamlined updates to Code of Conduct files and documentation.

 ---

 ## **Running the Application**